 The pump may be turned on or off at the Project Biologist’s discretion if adult passage delays are observed either in the forebay or within the ladder, and operation of the pump is believed to influence the adult passage issue.

+The pump may be turned off monthly to visually inspect cables and clamps for signs of wear and/or damage.
+Inspections require the pump off for approximately 2 hours, but potentially up to a maximum of 4 hours, to set clearances and access all parts of the pump that need to be inspected.
+Inspections will be performed in the morning with the pump returned to service by no later than 1200 hours.
+Results implicating repairs or modifications will be coordinated with FPOM per the MOC process defined in Chapter 1 – Overview, section 2.3.1.

 Fish Facility Monitoring & Reporting.